-Point level sensors: Point level sensors usually detect the particular specific level and respond to the user if the sensing object is above or below that level.
-It is integrated into single device to get an alarm or trigger
+- Point level sensors: Point level sensors usually detect a specific level and respond to the user if the sensing object is above or below that level.
+It is integrated into a single device to get an alarm or trigger

-Continuous level Sensor: Continuous level sensors measure liquid or dry material levels within a specified range and provide outputs which continuously indicate the level.
-The best example of it is fuel level display in the vehicle.
+- Continuous level Sensor: Continuous level sensors measure liquid or dry material levels within a specified range and provide outputs that continuously indicate the status.
+The best example of it is the fuel level display in the vehicle.

-Image sensors is instruments which is used to convert optical images into electronic signals for display or storage files electronically
+Image sensors convert optical images into electronic signals for displaying or storing files electronically.

-The major use of image sensor in Digital camera & modules, medical imaging and night vision equipment, thermal imaging devices, radar, sonar, media house, Biometric & IRIS devices.
+The primary use of image sensors is in digital cameras & modules, medical imaging and night vision equipment, thermal imaging devices, radar, sonar, media houses, and Biometric & IRIS devices.

-An average consumer would think that this is a regular camera, but even though this is not far from the truth, image sensors are connected with a wide range of different devices, making their functionality much better.
+An average consumer would think that this is a regular camera.
+Still, even though this is not far from the truth, image sensors are connected to a wide range of devices, making their functionality much better.

-One of the best-known uses includes the car industry, in which imagery plays a very important role.
-With these sensors, the system can recognize signs, obstacles and many other things that a driver would generally notice on the road.
-They play a very important role in IoT industry, as they directly affect the progress of driverless cars.
+One of the best-known uses includes the car industry, in which imagery plays a very important role, and an automotive software development company would heavily rely on it to bring automation.
+With these sensors, the system can recognize signs, obstacles, and many other things that a driver would generally notice on the road.
+They play a very important role in the IoT industry, as they directly affect the progress of driverless cars.

 They are also implemented in improved security systems, where images help capture details about the perpetrator.

-In the retail industry, these sensors serve to collect data about customers, helping businesses get a better insight into who is actually visiting their store, race, gender, age are only some of the useful parameters that retail owners get by using these IoT sensors.
+In the retail industry, these sensors collect customer data, helping businesses get a better insight into who is visiting their store; race, gender, and age are only some of the functional parameters that retail owners get by using these IoT sensors.

 Motion detection sensors